BeeswaxIO/beeswax-api/beeswax/tutorials/bid_models_cpi/Part-2_Deploying-the-Model.md

 Congratulations!
 We've trained, tuned and deployed a live Bid Model to the Beeswax platform.
 At this point the Bid Model is ready to use with a campaign; just attach it to a line item like any other Bid Modifier!

 Hopefully this tutorial has given you the basics required to get started.
+If you're interested in more detail, you can find the full Jupyter notebooks for this tutorial in the ["notebooks"](https://github.com/BeeswaxIO/beeswax-api/blob/beeswax/tutorials/bid_models_cpi/notebooks/) directory.
+These notebooks include additional steps that we left out of this tutorial like hyperparameter tuning and evaluating feature importance.

-There are a few topics that we've left out, but plan to cover in the future:
+There are a few topics that we haven't discussed at all, but plan to cover in the future:
 * Monitoring a live model and making updates to improve performance
 * Factoring in auction dynamics such as auction type (1st vs 2nd), market price estimation, etc
 * Using a Bid Model in conjunction with device level scores.